nyngwang/NeoClear.lua/README.md

 - the tree-sitter bug on folding, see: https://github.com/nvim-treesitter/nvim-treesitter/issues/2439
 - the "how to clear the last highlight qq" problem

+## Features

+- No weight.
+- Only one command.
+- Can be run on "un-saved" buffer without error(as `silent!`)
+  - but you still need to save the buffer to solve the folding bug.
+- Leave window-view intact after run.

 ## Usage

-Only one command.
-Can be run on "un-saved" buffer without error(as `silent!`), but you still need to save the buffer to solve the folding bug.

 ```lua
 NeoClear